Suresh-28/Merge-PowerQuery/README.md

 This project demonstrates how to append multiple datasets using Power Query Editor.
 The goal is to combine data from similar sources into a single, consolidated table for easier analysis and reporting.

-🛠️ Tools Used
+# 🛠️ Tools Used

 Microsoft Excel

 Power Query Editor

-📂 Data Sources
+# 📂 Data Sources

-Multiple Excel files (e.g., monthly sales data)
+Multiple Excel files (e.g., emp data)

 PDFs or other structured files with the same schema

-🔄 What Is Append?
+# 🔄 What Is Append?

 Append is used when multiple tables have similar columns and structure and need to be stacked row-wise into one table.

-📋 Key Steps Covered
+# 📋 Key Steps Covered

 Import multiple files into Power Query